pziqbal/Hello-World/README.md

 # Hello-World
 Github Tutorial
-This is a one tim oppurtunity
+This is a one time oppurtunity
 Become a member of code school and take command of your career